sterrettJD/HoMi/README.md

 4. Trim read ends using Seqtk
     - Consider this a second pass, in case Trimmomatic didn't catch something
 5. Generates a second pass quality report with FastQC + MultiQC after the second trimming step

+### Read mapping
+6. Remove host reads using Hostile
+    - User should pass a database in the config file.
+Currently supported options are `human-t2t-hla` and `human-t2t-hla-argos985`.
+    - OR users can pass a filepath to a bowtie2 index without the `.bt` extensions (e.g., `index/example_index`, where files exist named `index/example_index.bt1`, `index/example_index.bt2`, etc.).